 Montevideo Food and Wine Experience

-- Montevideo is a walkable city…but only if you have the right shoes!
+- Montevideo is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia and Skechers.
+I (Sarah) have always packed these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.

 We Want To Know: What is your favorite thing to eat in Montevideo?
 What other Uruguay cuisine would you add to our list of must-try dishes?
 Give us your best tips and advice in the comments below!